bridadan/bridadan.github.io/_posts/2020-01-30-casting-local-video-from-openwrt.md

 As mentioned above, the Chromecast only supports a few streaming protocols.
 The three common ones you see are MPEG-DASH, SmoothStreaming, and HTTP Live Streaming.
 These are popular among most streaming services because they support DRM.
 They also support adaptive switching of quality, which is totally unneeded in my case.
 The only other streaming protocol it supports is "progressive download without adaptive switching".
 That sounds great!
 But what is "progressive download"?

 Turns out its a [server-side capability](https://en.wikipedia.org/wiki/Progressive_download).
 It allows the consumer of a download to start playing back the media before the download completes.
 It also allows you to seek throughout the media without downloading the entire file.
-It turns out the default webserver on OpenWrt (called [uHTTPd](https://openwrt.org/docs/guide-user/services/webserver/http.uhttpd)) does not support this, but [lighttpd](https://openwrt.org/docs/guide-user/services/webserver/lighttpd) does (at least as of version 1.4.48-3).
+It turns out the default web server on OpenWrt (called [uHTTPd](https://openwrt.org/docs/guide-user/services/webserver/http.uhttpd)) does not support this, but [lighttpd](https://openwrt.org/docs/guide-user/services/webserver/lighttpd) does (at least as of version 1.4.48-3).

 This has the downside of running two different web servers on my router (one for the router's web interface, the other for my videos), but it was quick to configure and I haven't noticed any issues so far.
 You need to bind the second web server to a separate port number since the default server uses port 80.
 It also has a built-in directory listing option so you can browse your files from your phone's browser without running a separate application.
 This allows you to select the video on your phone and use Chrome's cast action to play the movie on your Chromecast.